phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README copy.md

 * As a student, I want to search for specific textbooks by entering the title or author's name.

-* As a user, I want to view a list of matching texbooks together with the identity of the user that owns the book.
+* As a user, I want to view a list of users who possess the textbooks I am looking for.

-* As a user, I want to see additional information about the books like the edition, year the book was published, status and condition of the textbooks in the search results.
+* As a user, I want to see the availability status and condition of the textbooks in the search results.

-**Book Request and Exchange Process:**
+**Book Exchange Request:**

-* As a user, I want to directly message other users who have the textbooks I want to exchange.
+* As a user, I want to send direct request to other users who have the textbooks I want to exchange.

-* As a user, I want to receive a message through the platform from other students with whom I have requested an exchange.
+* As a user, I want to receive a notification (accept/decline) through the platform from other students with whom I have requested an exchange.

-* As a user, I want to be messaged through the platform when another user wants to exchange books from my inventory.
+* As a user, I want to be notified (request) through the platform when another user wants to exchange books from my inventory.

+**Book Exchange Process:**

-* As a user, I want to initiate a book exchange by proposing a swap to another user with a message.
+* As a user, I want to initiate a book exchange by proposing a swap to another user.

-* As a user, I want to accept or reject a proposed book exchange offer from another student with a message.
+* As a user, I want to accept or reject a proposed book exchange offer from another student.

+* As a user, I want to view the confirmed book exchange details, including the books being swapped and contact information.

+**User Feedback and Ratings (Comments):**

+* As a user, I want to provide feedback and ratings about the platform.

+* As a student, I want to view the ratings and feedback provided by other users.

+**System Notifications:**

-* As a user, I want to be able to exhange contact details or a place to meet to swap books.
+* As a user, I want to receive system notifications about important updates, such as changes in exchange status or new messages.

+* As a student, I want to receive reminders about upcoming book exchange appointments.

+**Administration and Moderation:**

+* As an administrator, I want to manage user accounts and ensure the platform remains safe and functional.

+* As an administrator, I want to review and address any reported issues or disputes between users.

 These user stories outline the various features and functionalities of the proposed textbook exchange web application.
-Each user story addresses specific needs and requirements of students, ensuring a comprehensive and user-centric experience for all parties involved in the book exchange process.
+Each user story addresses specific needs and requirements of both students and administrators, ensuring a comprehensive and user-centric experience for all parties involved in the book exchange process.

 # R5.
 Wireframe Diagrams

 # R6.
 Trello Board

 ## Link to Trello Workspace

-I have settled on an Agile Kanban style approach to project management.
-I made the decision to create tasks based on individual coding milestones as well as the requirements for the README document.
-Generally speaking, each card will represent a user story with each one containing tasks.
-Each card may or may not contain a specific assessment requirement as they may coincide with a coding milestone, or they may be carried out independently and therefore be their own card.
-Each card has the user story as its title.

-Please note that there isn't always a perfect mapping between user stories and Trello cards.

-The Trello board is divided into the following columns (a standard approach).
-All cards created will be initially placed in the Todo list and move into the "In Progress" column based on priority.

-Todo: Work that is yet to be commenced.
-In Progress: Work that is actively being undertaken.
-Review: Work that is completed and awaiting review.
-This may be a code review or it may be a requirement that is evaluated against the rubric criteria.
-If the item under review fails it is flagged and sent back to "In Progress".
-Completed: Work that is completely finished and had passed the review stage.
-I have calculated 14 days to complete the project.

 https://trello.com/b/EmuuACLM/bookswapu